GeorgeWebDevCy/tcn-mlm/architecture.md

 5. Commission Manager records a direct commission for the sponsor.
 It then walks up the upline hierarchy to award passive commissions per rules (currently 1 level for Gold/Platinum to align with provided scenarios).
 6. Dashboards and REST endpoints (including the mobile-facing `/wp-json/wp/v2/users/me` augmentation) read aggregated data from the commission table and user meta for reporting.
 7. Account endpoints reuse shortcode renderers so members see consistent dashboards when browsing the WooCommerce My Account area.
+8. Seeded products are automatically assigned to the `Memberships` product category so storefront organization matches mobile expectations.

 ## Genealogy Visualization
 - REST endpoint returns a nested tree structure limited to the authenticated user's downline.